vyomasystems-lab/riscv-ctb-challenge-mbgg/challenge_level1/challenge3_illegal/Readme.md

-challenge_level1/chanllenge3: fix illegal instruction trap
+# Fix illegal instruction trap

 The code implements a mtvec_handler, that is weakly defined in RVTEST_CODE_BEGIN macro.
 One a illegal instruction is executed the